 What you need to know about downsizing as a homeowner

-Key consideration: Before making the move, think about whether your children might return home temporarily or if you’d like space for future family gatherings, particularly if grandchildren are on the horizon.
+Before making the move, think about whether your children might return home temporarily or whether you'd like to have space for family gatherings or future grandchildren.
+Downsizing doesn’t have to mean sacrificing comfort—it simply means rethinking how much space you truly need.

 2. Maintenance is becoming a challenge